Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-dataset.rst

 new owner must have advanced permissions on Crunch.

-Other editors of the dataset can change the ownership of a dataset only to a Project as long as they andthe current owner of the dataset are both editors on such project.
+Other editors of the dataset can change the ownership of a dataset only to a Project as long as they and the current owner of the dataset are both editors on such project.

 .. _datasets-post: